erdiucar/frontend-starter-pack/README.md

 ## Getting started

+1. If you don't have [bash](https://git-scm.com/downloads) in your computer, install it.

-1. Navigate your app directory.
+2. Navigate your app directory.

    ```sh
    cd app-directory
    ```

-2. Run this command in the app-directory.
+3. Run this command in the app-directory.

    ```sh
    exec 3<&1;bash <&3 <(curl https://raw.githubusercontent.com/erdiucar/frontend-starter-pack/master/frontend-starter-pack.sh 2> /dev/null)